House sheathing is the panel layer that turns framing into a working shell.

 | Thickness and rating | Thicker or higher-rated panels cost more and may require different fasteners. | Use the panel required for the wall, roof, span, or bracing design. |

-| Repair access | Removing siding, roofing, trim, or interior finishes adds labor. | Small damaged areas can become larger once the wall is opened. |
+| Repair access | Removing siding, roofing, trim, or interior finishes adds labor. | Small damaged areas can become larger once the assembly is opened. |

 | Water damage | Rot, mold risk, swollen edges, and failed flashing add scope. | Fix the leak path before replacing the panel. |